danieljrmay/backdrop-containers/src/development/add-ons/fedora/README.md

 # backdrop-add-on-dev-fedora container

-The contains the files to create and manage an image and container suitable for [Backdrop CMS](https://backdropcms.org/home "Learn more about Backdrop CMS.") add-on development.
+The directory contains the files to create and manage an image and container suitable for [Backdrop CMS](https://backdropcms.org/home "Learn more about Backdrop CMS.") add-on development.

-Image has the following features:
+The image has the following features:

 * Built on top of the latest Fedora base image.
 * Installs Backdrop via an RPM, see